 Australia has introduced a new short-term visa, the Temporary Skills Shortage (TSS) visa.
-Announced April 2017, the TSS will replace the 457 visa by March 2018.
+Announced April 2017, the TSS replaced the 457 visa from March 2018.
 Take a look at how it will work.

 From 457 to TSS: The Major Changes